 Mise en scène definition

-On a basic level, mise en scène means everything that has to happen to make the finished image look the way it looks, sound the way it sounds, and feel the way it feels.
+Mise en scène means everything that has to happen to make the finished image look the way it looks, which in turns helps your content feel the way you need.

 For the record, it’s pronounced meez-on-senn.